MauroOyhanart/StudentCourseManager/README.md

 This allows for using packaging tools such as launch4j (https://launch4j.sourceforge.net) to generate an .exe file in Windows that is portable.

 All is needed to run such .exe is a JRE 17 and the javapath set.
+The .exe will generate a sample.db file for storing the data.

 This is an example of a course created and visualized using this app.